EmilHvitfeldt/smltar/docs/07_ml_classification.md

 #> [3] "My parents numbers are ssnindicator and ssnindicator"
 ```

-This technique isn't useful only for personally identifiable information but can be used anytime you want to gather similar words in the same bucket; hashtags, email addresses, and usernames can sometimes benefit from being annotated in this way.
+This technique isn't useful only for personally identifiable information\index{PII} but can be used anytime you want to gather similar words in the same bucket; hashtags, email addresses, and usernames can sometimes benefit from being annotated in this way.

 \BeginKnitrBlock{rmdwarning}<div class="rmdwarning">The practice of data re-identification or de-anonymization, where seemingly or partially "anonymized" data sets are mined to identify individuals, is out of scope for this section and our book.
 However, this is a significant and important issue for any data practitioner dealing with PII and we encourage readers to familiarize themselves with results such as @Sweeney2000, and current best practices to protect against such mining.</div>\EndKnitrBlock{rmdwarning}